demarillacizere/demarillacizere/README.md

 ### Hii there 👋

 I'm Demarillac Izere.
-An aspiring junior developer with an unwavering passion for backend development and problem-solving.
+An aspiring junior developer with an unwavering passion for backend development, problem-solving and Open Source.

 - 🌱 I’m currently learning PHP with Laravel and Symfony Frameworks.
 - 🌱 Currently looking for a role as a junior software developer.